 Flower Horns are most recognizable for the large hump on their foreheads.
 This structure is called a nuchal hump or kok and usually more distinctive on male Flower Horns.

 There are a few varieties of Flower Horns available in the commercial market.
 The most common and most recognizable is the Red Dragon Flower Horn.
 The juvenile Red Dragon is typically silver with some dark spots along the body.
 As the fish matures, the coloration changes to a bright red.
 Typically, fish will have a marbled pattern of red with white and/or black patches.
 Other varieties are lighter in color, ranging from tan to yellow instead of red.

 Given their slightly aggressive nature and large body size, it is hard to find a good match for the Flower Horn.
 The best tank mate is another Flowerhorn, preferably a mated pair.
 Both males and females can be aggressive towards others of their own species.
 For two Flowerhorns, you will need a 150-gallon tank.

-Some additional, larger fish that can stand their own against the Flower Horn include the Oscar Cichlid and the Suckermouth Catfish.
+Some additional, larger fish that can stand their own against the Flower Horn include the Oscar Cichlid and the Suckermouth (Plecostomus) Catfish.

 Flower Horn Habitat and Care

 Flower Horns tend to be a little rough on their habitats.
 Many Flower Horn tanks tend to be slightly bare due to the destructive and curious nature of these fish.
 They are known to dig up plant roots, overturn driftwood, and even move large rocks.
 Rather than punish normal fish behavior and take their toys away, allow them to decorate their tank as they see fit.
 These are very curious, almost playful, fish that appreciate enrichment from various décor items.
 Stick to soft substrate to keep your Flower Horn from causing too much trauma to their skin as they root around.